Harry Emerson Fosdick: Career

+Fosdick was the preacher for NBC Blue's National Vespers from 1927 to 1946.

 Fosdick outspokenly opposed racism and injustice.
 Ruby Bates credited him with persuading her to testify for the defense in the 1933 retrial of the infamous and racially charged legal case of the Scottsboro Boys, which tried nine black youths before all-white juries for allegedly raping white women (Bates and her companion, Victoria Price) in Alabama.

 Fosdick was a guest preacher at Central Congregational Church in Providence, Rhode Island.

 Sermons and publications

 Fosdick's sermons won him wide recognition.
 His 1933 anti-war sermon, "The Unknown Soldier", inspired the British priest Dick Sheppard to write a letter that ultimately led to the founding of the Peace Pledge Union.
 His Riverside Sermons was printed in 1958, and he published numerous other books.
 His radio addresses were nationally broadcast by the BBC; he also wrote the hymn "God of Grace and God of Glory".

 Fosdick's book A Guide to Understanding the Bible traces the beliefs of the people who wrote the Bible, from the ancient beliefs of the Hebrews (which he regarded as practically pagan) to the faith and hopes of the New Testament writers.

 Fosdick was an advocate of theistic evolution.
 He defended the teaching of evolution in schools and rejected creationism.
 He was involved in a dispute with the creationist William Jennings Bryan.

 Fosdick reviewed the first edition of the book Alcoholics Anonymous: The Story of How More Than One Hundred Men Have Recovered from Alcoholism in 1939, giving it his approval.
 Members of Alcoholics Anonymous (AA) point to this review as significant in the development of the AA movement.

 Fosdick was an active member of the American Friends of the Middle East, a founder of the Committee for Justice and Peace in the Holy Land, and an active "anti-Zionist".

 He was a major influence on Martin Luther King Jr. who said that Fosdick was "the greatest preacher of this century."
 King drew on Fosdick's writings and sermons for some of his own sermons.